The Player With the Highest NBA Finals Scoring Average Isn’t Who You’d Think

 So who is it then?
-Well, before we get there, let’s take a look at the four men just below him as we count down the top five scoring averages in NBA Finals history.
+Well, before we get there, let’s look at the four men just below him as we count down the top five scoring averages in NBA Finals history.
 We should note that players must have played in a minimum of 10 NBA Finals games to be included.
 So for those looking for Allen Iverson’s 35.6 average from 2001, you’re going to be disappointed, although that still wouldn’t be good enough to claim the top spot.
+Nor would Giannis Antetokounmpo’s six-game average of 35.2 in 2021.

 5. Shaquille O’Neal (28.83)